sthagen/oasis-open-openc2-yuuki/README.md

 ## Introduction
+Yuuki is a tool for creating OpenC2 Consumers.
 Open Command and Control, or OpenC2, is a standardized language for the command and control of technologies that provide or support cyber defenses.
 OpenC2 Commands are sent by Producer devices to Consumers that receive and implement Commands.
 OpenC2 is defined in the [OpenC2 Architecture Specification](https://docs.oasis-open.org/openc2/oc2arch/v1.0/csd02/oc2arch-v1.0-csd02.md) and [OpenC2 Language Specification](https://github.com/oasis-tcs/openc2-oc2ls/blob/published/oc2ls-v1.0-cs02.md)
-Yuuki is a tool for creating OpenC2 Consumers.
-It serves a few purposes:
+Yuuki serves a few purposes:

 * Provide an introduction to OpenC2
+* Facilitate experimentation with different Actuator profiles, transfer protocols and message serializations
 * Provide an OpenC2 Consumer for OpenC2 Producers to test against
-* Facilitate experimentation with different Actuator profiles, transfer protocols and message serializations

 The three main components of Yuuki are the [Consumer](consumers), [Actuator](#actuators), and [Serialization](#serializations) classes, defined respectively in the `consumer.py`, `actuator.py`, and `serialization.py` files.